Redbank Plains Recreation Reserve

 Off street carparking is located on Cedar Street, which is connected to the play spaces by concrete paths.
 The bathrooms, which are wheelchair accessible, are located in the carpark.
 The playground is partially fenced along the Redbank Plains Road and Cedar Street boundaries, however it is not fenced from the carpark.

-The Facts of Redbank Plains Reserve
+Redbank Plains Reserve features

 - Sheltered tables and chairs